The Bay School has been a pioneer in experiential education since its founding.

-Immersives are transformative for students and staffulty.
-Twice a year, students take one course for three weeks.
+Twice a year at Bay, students take one course for three weeks.
 They work intensely on a central question, with every day devoted to digging into specialized knowledge, learning from experts in the field, and collaborating with classmates.
 At the end of the three-week term, they produce a project or body of work to present at Exhibition.
-Faculty design these courses around a particular area of interest or expertise, so they are true passion projects.
 Immersives are required, for-credit classes that count toward graduation and are given subject matter credit by colleges and universities; this differentiates them from intersessions and other experiential terms.

 Where students are building up critical thinking and analytical skills during the long semester blocks, in Immersives they’re developing the ability to quickly gain and apply new skills, solve problems, and deliver a final product.
 This experience is challenging and rewarding.
 Students get fired up intellectually and personally—and they can’t wait to do it again.